Vengeance Paladin 5e Guide

 INT: Not really important at all for Paladins.
 Dump stat.

 WIS: WIS doesn’t offer a lot for Paladins outside of saving throws and Perception checks, so it’s pretty much a dump stat.

 CHA: Having a good CHA helps make sure your spells stick, mainly all single-target hold effects.
 It also helps with some other paladin abilities, such as Aura of Protection and Divine Sense.

-Oath of Vengeance Class Progression
+Vengeance Paladin Class Progression

 Hit Dice: You start with a d10 hit dice, which is great for all the tanking you will be doing.

 Saves: Oath of Vengeance Paladins gain access to some very powerful concentration spells.
 Not having proficiency in CON saving throws is something that Oath of Vengeance builds will want to change with Feats.

 Proficiencies: You have access to everything in the game that you can wear or swing, so you’re already set.